dpkristensen/globifest/documentation/project-format.md

     ; When built in /_Output directory, the path will be /_Output/FOO/extract/foo/manifest.gman

 This form might be easier to use if a dependency provides multiple manifests in a form where usage of a prefix is infeasible.
 But the folder name contains a version number, which will be repeated in each ext_package entry.

+### 3.7 Including Files

+**Parent**={Any} **Multiple**

+The "include" directive will import another file as if the directive was literally replaced with the contents of the file, using the following form:

+    :include <filename>

+File paths encountered in the include file will be treated as relative to the included file.
+Included files may include other files as well.

+It is recommended that included files that contain project content use the extension ".gpi" to indicate it contains content for inclusion into a project file (as opposed to other types of Globifest content).

+For projects that share configuration layering or packages, this can reduce duplicate maintenance.